Vyral/base-template/_posts/2020-03-23-the-latest-on-mortgage-rates.md

 {% include youtube.html %}

 Several weeks ago, mortgage rates hit their lowest levels in history, creating an environment for more people than ever to benefit from refinancing.
-Because news networks are blasting viewers with headlines like “Coronavirus leads to lower rates,” people who otherwise wouldn’t have noticed rate changes are paying close attention and looking to get in on the action.&nbsp;
+Since news networks are blasting viewers with headlines like “Coronavirus leads to lower rates,” people who otherwise wouldn’t have noticed rate changes are paying close attention and looking to get in on the action.&nbsp;

-**We’re now experiencing the biggest run on mortgage refinancing ever.** Because of this unprecedented, ballooning volume, banks were forced to sort of slow things down; they slightly raised rates, not to demotivate buyers, but rather to offset two things:&nbsp;
+**We’re now experiencing the biggest run on mortgage refinancing ever.** Due to this unprecedented, ballooning volume, banks were forced to sort of slow things down; they slightly raised rates, not to demotivate buyers, but rather to offset two things:&nbsp;

 1\.
 Maxed-out operational capacity<br>2\.
 The bond market blow-up.&nbsp;